DloomPlz/personal-guides/Linux/Lesson 5 - Name Spaces/Lesson 5 - Name Space.md

 ## Namespace concepts

-Namespaces behave like parallel worlds, but share the same kernel.
+Namespaces behave like parallel worlds, but **share the same kernel**.
 Although, the kernel keeps each world isolated and subsystem as layers.

 It is equivalent but different from virtualisation.

-There are multiple namespaces (pid, net, mnt, uts, ipc, user) that allow to create several isolation groups.
+There are multiple namespaces (*pid, net, mnt, uts, ipc, user*) that allow to create several isolation groups.
 Each process belongs to a namespace of each type, and namespaces can be nested within each other.

 ## Various name spaces